Germinating the seeds

 Pot size - Use small pots, or cups with drainage holes, about 1.5 to 3 inches tall (4-7 cm).

-Until the seeds sprout, it's important not to let the soil surface dry out.
+Until the seeds sprout, it's important to never let the soil surface dry out.
 An easy way to maintain moisture is to enclose the pots in a plastic container or bag to maintain moisture.
-Just leave it open a crack to allow some fresh air in.
+Just leave it open slightly to allow some fresh air in.
 You may need to drip a few drops of water on the surface one or more times a day to keep it moist.

 Aim to keep the seeds between 65 and 78° F (18-26°C).
 I have no information about how well they germinate outside that temperature range.
 I recommend placing a minimum/maximum thermometer near the pots, especially if using a heating mat.

 Keep them in a bright spot out of direct sun.
 A fluorescent or LED bulb kept 4 inches (10 cm) away provides the right amount of light.
 They should begin sprouting in 6 weeks, but allow up to 12 weeks for any slow ones, especially at cooler temperatures.

 The seedlings are small when they sprout, and they grow slowly, so they require close monitoring the first few 2-3 months, to ensure they are not neglected.

 Lighting -- After they sprout, keep them in a bright spot, with protection from afternoon sun.

 Watering: After the seedlings are 5 weeks old, you may allow the soil surface to dry out between waterings, but aim to keep the rest of the soil evenly moist most of the time.
 Never let it dry out completely, but also avoid keeping it constantly soggy.